origin1tech/ai/README.md

 ##Breaking Change v0.1.9

-ai.dropdown module is now ai.select resulting in the dependency being changed from $dropdown to $select.
+ai.dropdown module is now ai.list resulting in the dependency being changed from $dropdown to $list.
 This will prevent conflicts with modules from [ui-bootstrap](https://angular-ui.github.io/bootstrap/) and [angular-strap](http://mgcrea.github.io/angular-strap/).

 ###Included

 The Ai library contains the following:

-- select - a dropdown/select element that filters data from an object, an array or server endpoint.
+- option - a select option list element that filters data from an object, an array or server endpoint.
 - flash - a utily for displaying flash messages or alerts, also intercepts http errors when enabled.
 - loader - simple directive to show a "page loading" image, svg and/or text.
 - step - a step wizard for stepping through forms culminating at a submit action.